 We recommend building out high-level dashboards that span multiple teams to get a summary of how the needles are moving, and building focused dashboards to understand the depth of analysis.

 There are two ways to build a dashboard of your own.
 The first way is to click the + Create New Dashboard button from within the Dashboards drop-down.

 The second way to create a new Dashboard is to click the + Pin this report to a dashboard button from the report pinning menu.

 You’ll be prompted to either select an existing report, or create a new one by clicking the + Create a new Dashboard button.

 On your new Dashboard, you’ll see options to give your dashboard a name, categorize it, and toggle the visibility in your workspace.
 Click save and you’re done!

-Once you have several reports in a dashboard, you can drag the cards to rearrange things to your liking.
+Once you have several reports in a dashboard, you can drag the report cards to rearrange them to your liking.

 Dashboard queries are cached every 24 hours, so you can access your data quickly without waiting for even the most complicated queries to complete.
 If you need up-to-date data, you can always click the “refresh” button in the dashboard toolbar.